 You can use any of the routes available:

-The Classic Tour (Red route): Covers all the main Central London sights and visits London’s Museum Quarter.
+The Classic Tour (Blue route): Covers all the main Central London sights and visits London’s Museum Quarter.

-The Essential Tour (Orange route): Passes Madame Tussauds and Kings Cross, as well as Hyde Park and Regents Park, two of the prettiest parks in London.
+The Essential Tour (Red route): Passes Madame Tussauds and Kings Cross, as well as Hyde Park and Regents Park, two of the prettiest parks in London.
+Operating again from 12th Feb 2022.